Qualified vs. Non-Qualified Annuities

 The Basics of Non-Qualified Annuities

 Like a qualified annuity, a non-qualified annuity is a tax-advantaged financial product that can greatly facilitate your retirement savings effort.
-However, while a qualified annuity is purchased with pre-tax money and subject to contribution limits, a non-qualified annuity is purchased with after-tax dollars with no contribution limits.
+However, while a qualified annuity is purchased with pre-tax money and subject to contribution limits, a non-qualified annuity is purchased with after-tax dollars and has no contribution limits.

 As a result, the purchase of a non-qualified annuity is not connected to IRS-qualified plans, such as 401(k) plans and traditional IRAs.
 The money used to purchase a non-qualified annuity can come from anywhere.
 Common sources of funding include savings accounts, taxable brokerage accounts and inheritances.